captbaritone/jordaneldredge.com/_drafts/breaking-into-open-source.md

 high.
 Expect to get critical feedback or even an outright rejection.
 Think about opening your pull request as starting a conversation with a proposal.
 Expect your choices to be challenged.
-Be ready to defend them, but be equally ready to adapt to feedback.
+Be ready to defend them, but be equally ready to incorporate feedback.
 If you put significant effort into your pull request, you will most likely at least receive some kind of critical feedback.
 Even if your pull request is rejected this is not failure!
 In fact, critical feedback is an opportunity to learn, and grow as a developer.
 Take it